Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Introduction

-Recently, meta-learning has been explored to streamline sequential learning. \citet{rothfuss21pacoh} meta-learned GP priors from existing tasks, simplifying GP modeling in safe BO. \citet{liu2020amortized_gp, Bitzer2023amortized_gp} pretrained on synthetic data to infer the GP parameters.
-On the acquisition phase,~\citet{Swersky2020amortized_bo} amortized unconstrained BO by correlating acquisition optimizations across querying steps.
-These methods either require existing meta tasks or do not consider constrained acquisition optimization, while our method simply queries end-to-end on constrained AL.
+Meta-learning has been explored to streamline sequential learning. \citet{rothfuss21pacoh} meta-learned GP priors from existing tasks, simplifying GP modeling in safe BO. \citet{liu2020amortized_gp, Bitzer2023amortized_gp} pretrained on synthetic data to infer the GP parameters.
+Neural processes (NPs,~\citealt{garnelo2018conditional,foong2020meta}), in particular transformer-based NPs (TNPs,~\citealt{nguyen2022transformer}), replace GPs by learning the posterior estimates. \citet{mueller2022pfn} developed the prior-fitted networks (PFNs), TNPs trained on synthetic data, resulting in recent tabular foundation models (e.g. TabPFN,~\citealt{hollmann2023tabpfn,hollmann2025tabpfn}).
+NPs and PFNs demonstrate amortized modeling costs and have been extended for unconstrained BO applications~\citep{mueller2023pfns4bo}.
+These methods require existing meta tasks or do not consider (constrained) acquisition optimization, while our method simply queries end-to-end on constrained AL.

-To further streamline the entire data selection cycle,~\citet{Chen2017_learn_to_learn} proposed an NN optimizer for BO tasks, which bypassed modeling and optimization by directly inferring the next query from evaluated data. \citet{foster_dad_2021,ivanova_idad_2021} proposed the deep adaptive design (DAD), inferring the queries for an unconstrained AL of Bayesian \textit{parametric} functions (which requires a known parametric structure, in contrast to our method). \citet{huang2024amortized} extended such amortized Bayesian experimental design to account for model-based decision-making.
-These approaches train NN policies purely on synthetic data.
-However, constrained data querying was not considered.
+To streamline the entire data selection cycle,~\citet{Chen2017_learn_to_learn} proposed an NN optimizer for BO tasks, which bypassed modeling and optimization by directly inferring the next query from evaluated data. \citet{chang2025ace} proposed predicting the global optimum for BO by taking a prior over the optimum as input to an NN. \citet{foster_dad_2021,ivanova_idad_2021} proposed the deep adaptive design (DAD), inferring queries for unconstrained AL of Bayesian \textit{parametric} functions (which requires a known parametric structure, in contrast to our method). \citet{huang2024amortized} extended such amortized BED to account for model-based decision-making.
+DAD trains its NN policies on synthetic data, but the necessity of parametric structures limits training flexibility.

-To the best of our knowledge, a constrained sequential learning has only been formulated as a learning problem in safe reinforcement learning~\citep{garcia15a_JMLR,Brunke2022safe_learning_robot_review,gu2022saferl_review}, often based on a constrained Markov decision process where an agent learns to make safe actions on states (given the Markov property)~\cite{cmdp_book}.
-In safe AL problems, where the Markov property is generally not fulfilled, no literature has explored an end-to-end learning approach as we propose in this work.
+Our approach uses GPs as generic simulators to pretrain end-to-end policies for general, nonparametric (safe) AL, enabling real-time deployment on novel tasks.
+The closest related work is ALINE~\citep{huang2025aline}, a recently proposed framework that jointly amortizes posterior estimation and experimental design.
+However, ALINE cannot accommodate constrained learning and relies on a discretized search pool.
+In contrast, our method addresses standard and safe AL, and is developed so that the NN proposes queries directly on a continuous space.